An analytic approach for holographic entanglement entropy at (quantum) criticality: Entanglement entropy at criticality

 As discussed in the introduction, we will be working in high-dimensional geometries but we also want to make contact with field theories in 3+1 dimensions.
 This link can be made concrete by dimensionally reducing the action~\eqref{eq:highDS} to a lower-dimensional Einstein-dilaton gravity, following~\cite{Gouteraux:2011qh}.
 In order to discuss the setup for 3+1 dimensional field theories, we set the dimensionality of the lower-dimensional gravity to five.
 We divide the coordinates $z^M$ into a subset of five first coordinates $x^0, x^1, \ldots x^4$ (which include the time $x^0\equiv t$ and the holographic coordinate $x^4 \equiv r$) and the remaining coordinates $y_1, y_2, \ldots y_{D-5}$.
 Then, assuming that the $D$-dimensional metric depends only on the coordinates $x^\mu$, we may parametrize \be ds_D^2 = G_{MN}(x)dz^Mdz^N = e^{\delta_1\phi(x)} ds_5^2 + e^{\delta_2\phi(x)}ds_{D-5}^2 \ee where we make the following choices:

+The choice of $\delta_1$ and $\delta_2$ is dictated by the consistency of the dimensional reduction as we discuss below.
 We use here the notation that capital Latin indices $M, N, \ldots$ run over all dimensions, Greek indices $\mu, \nu, \ldots$ run over the five ``physical'' dimensions, and lowercase Latin indices $a, b, \ldots$ run over the remaining ``transverse'' directions.